 Fig. 2.
-Example of a DCCNN.
+Example of a DCCNN

 The structure of the proposed DCCNN is shown in Fig. 3.
 In total 8 DCC layers and 8 Leaky Rectified Linear Unit (ReLU) layers are designed between the input layer and the output layer.
-The dilation rates are $2^i$ (i = 0, ..., 7) in the DCC layers.
+The dilation rates are $2^i$ ( $i = 0, \dots, 7$ ) in the DCC layers.
 The number of kernels is 32 and the kernel length is 5.
 As a result, the receptive field for each value in the prediction is 512, which is 12.8% (512/4000) of the total data length.
 The number of DCC layers was determined by balancing the receptive field and the number of trainable parameters with several rounds of trial and error.
 Insufficient receptive fields tend to cause very low amplitudes in the latter part of the synthetic data.
 Long receptive fields request deep network architecture with more trainable parameters, which is computationally costly.
-Leaky ReLU activation function, as expressed in Eq.
-(1) and illustrated in Fig. 4, is designed after each DCC layer to induce nonlinearity in the representation of the network, where $\alpha$ of 0.5 is used to scale the negative values.
-The reason for the selection of Leaky ReLU is that it can provide nonlinearity to the neural network, at the same time, it will not change the negative values in the vibration data to 0 like the standard ReLU.
+Leaky ReLU activation function, as explained in Fig. 4, is designed after each DCC layer to induce nonlinearity in the representation of the network, where $\alpha$ of 0.5 is used to represent the negative slope.